OpenNeuroOrg/bids-app-host/README.md

 This container is meant to encapsulate [BIDS App containers](http://bids-apps.neuroimaging.io/) for execution with AWS roles and S3 inputs/outputs.
+It must be run with the options `--privileged -v /var/run/docker.sock:/var/run/docker.sock` to start containers on the host.

 ## Required environment variables/configuration:
 * BIDS_ANALYSIS_ID: A unique key for a combination of dataset and parameters